Wout van Bekkum

 Wouter Jacques "Wout" van Bekkum (born 21 May 1954) is a Dutch professor emeritus of Middle East Studies at the University of Groningen.
-His expertise lies in the field of Semitic languages and culture, especially the different varieties of the Hebrew language and Hebrew poetry from Late Antiquity until pre-modern times.
+His expertise lies in the field of Semitic languages and cultures, especially the different varieties of the Hebrew language and Hebrew poetry from Late Antiquity until pre-modern times.

 Career

 Van Bekkum was born on 21 May 1954 in Winschoten.
-Between 1972 and 1979 he studied Semitic languages and cultures at the University of Groningen.
-For the final year of his study he did a one-year program at the Hebrew University of Jerusalem.
+During his life van Bekkum committed himself to the Jewish heritage and community in Groningen.
+His mother also noticed his interest in foreign scripts and stimulated his interest in the field, which made him abandon his plans to become an English teacher.
+This led to him starting a study of Semitic languages and cultures at the University of Groningen in 1972.
+When he started in 1972 he was the only student who applied for the program.
+He studied until 1979 and for the final year of his study he did a one-year program at the Hebrew University of Jerusalem.
 After completing his studies he was a student assistant in Hebrew and Judaeo-Arabic Linguistics for one year before being appointed as assistant-teacher in Modern Hebrew in 1980.
 Van Bekkum kept this position until 1986.
 In that year he started as lecturer of Classical, Rabbinic, Medieval and Modern Hebrew.
 In 1988 he earned his doctor title in Medieval Hebrew Poetry at the University of Groningen with a thesis titled: The Qedushta'ot of Yehudah according to Genizah Manuscripts.
 In 2000 he was appointed as full professor of Middle Eastern studies.
+During his career he was mostly focused on medieval Jewish poetry and Hebrew and Judeo-Arabic linguistics, specializing in piyyut.
+After the student number and satisfaction dropped for the academic program, the academic program was in risk of being scrapped.
+Van Bekkum designed a new curriculum and managed to revitalize the program and attract more students.

 In 1996, aside from his work at the University of Groningen, he also started working as professor occupying an endowed chair (Dutch: bijzonder hoogleraar) of Modern Jewish history at the University of Amsterdam.
 He remained in function in Amsterdam until 2001.

 Van Bekkum was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2003.
 In 2019 during the Medieval Hebrew Poetry Colloquium in Leuven, Belgium, he was honored with a Festschrift, edited by Joachim Yeshaya, Elisabeth Hollender, Naoya Katsumata, The Poet and the World, Festschrift for Wout van Bekkum on the Occasion of His Sixty-Fifth Birthday, Studia Judaica 107, De Gruyter Berlin, 339 pages.
 On 24 April 2020 he was appointed Officer in the Order of Orange-Nassau.
+Van Bekkum took up emeritus status in 2020.